davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 Seismic studies show a corresponding domain of asthenospheric mantle that extends to the base of the crust (~30 km depth) in the eastern Sierra [@Jones1998; @Zandt2004; @Frassetto2011; @Jones2014].
-The eruption of xenolith-hosting lavas of eastern Sierra suite within the <5 Ma Owens Valley rift system [@fig:context] was likely driven by upper mantle convection [@LePourhiet2006; @Jones2014].
+The eruption of xenolith-hosting lavas of the eastern Sierra suite within the <5 Ma Owens Valley rift system [@fig:context] was likely driven by upper mantle convection [@LePourhiet2006; @Jones2014].